systemslab/popper-paper/paper/paper.md

 runtime.
 For obtaining baselines Baseliner is a tool that can be used for this purpose.

+## Dataset Management

+datapackage, etc.

-## Data Visualization
+## Analysis and Visualization

 Once an experiment runs, the next task is to analyze and visualize results.
-This is a task that is usually not done in OSS projects.
+This is usually not done in OSS projects.

 **Tools and services**: Jupyter notebooks run on a web-based application.
 It facilitates the sharing of documents containing live